BhairabMahanta/notifbot/Readme.md

-Sure!
-Below is a detailed README file explaining the setup and configuration process for your Discord bot that uses the YouTube Data API to send notifications of new uploads to a Discord channel.

----

 # Discord YouTube Notification Bot

 This bot checks your YouTube channel every 15 seconds for new uploads or live streams and sends a notification to a specified Discord channel.
 It uses the YouTube Data API and the `discord.js` library.